huitang-earth/scripts_ctsm_region/atm_forcing/cosmo_rea_6km/README.md

-# This document explain:
+# This document explains:
 - how COSMO REA 6km data (COSMOREA) has been processed to be usable for CTSM,
 - How CTSM should be configured to read COSMOREA properly for regional or singale site simulations.

-# pre-processing COSMO REA 6km data
+## pre-processing COSMO REA 6km data
 - Raw data of COSMO REA 6km are downloaded from:  https://opendata.dwd.de/climate_environment/REA/COSMO_REA6/
 - Use "prepare_cosmo-rea6_inputdata.ncl" to prepare data files to be usable for CTSM -- The ready-use data are kept on FRAM: /cluster/shared/noresm/inputdata/atm/datm7/cosmo_rea_6km/clm_atmforcing
 - Use "prepare_cosmo-rea6_inputdata_SeedClim.ncl" to prepare single-site forcing data for Vestland Climate Grids.
   -- The ready-use data are kept on SAGA: /cluster/projects/nn2806k/COSMOREA_VCG

-# creat mesh file for COSMOREA forcing (not needed if using single-site forcing data)
+## creat mesh file for COSMOREA forcing (not needed if using single-site forcing data)
 - create mesh file of COSMOREA
 ```
 # create script grid for COSMOREA